 Fire retardants.
 When I started reading up on them, it was during my research into mattresses and bedding.
 Fire retardants came into being when our society was a heavily smoking society, and people smoked all over the place.
+Why do you think so many places of work have fire escape signs prominently places around the premises?
 It was absolutely mind-boggling to find out that baby mattresses and kids pajamas are laced with fire retardants – presumably to protect them in case of fire – but how often does a fire happen?
 (I’m also just imagining moms and dads smoking while rocking their babies to sleep – I don’t know about you, but I have never seen that happen in this decade!)
 So in protecting our kids from a fire that may or may not happen, we are instead exposing them daily to these toxic fire retardants!
 Agh!

 This fact really disturbed me: